spiricom/Electrobass_JUCE/README.md

-# Electrosteel_JUCE
+# Electrobass_JUCE
-An audio plugin for the Snyderphonics Electrosteel
+An audio plugin for the Snyderphonics Electrobass